Who can be rightfully called, “god,” or “God?”

 “And Jehovah said unto Moses, See, I have made thee as God to Pharaoh; and Aaron thy brother shall be thy prophet.”

-Just because Moses was sent to and made him as God to Pharaoh, by the Almighty, does not make Moses the Almighty.
-Moses was Jehovah’s representative (Exodus 7:1) and was given authority by him.
+Just because Moses was made as God to Pharaoh, by the Almighty, does not make Moses the Almighty.
+Moses was Yahweh’s (Jehovah’s) representative (Exodus 7:1) and was given authority by him.

 John 5:42-44 (TPT);